THE BEDTIME BATTLE: how to make bedtime easier!

 The bedroom is too bright/stimulating:

-If your baby or toddler's room is bright (from light curtains) or has a nightlight, this can cause your baby or toddler to resist bedtime.
+If your baby or toddler's room is bright or has a nightlight (or a mobile or projector), this can cause your baby or toddler to resist bedtime.
 All mammals need the dark to release the hormone melatonin that allows us to fall asleep.
-Too much light coming into the room or the use of a nightlight can inhibit this release and your child will fight going to sleep as a result.
+Too much light coming into the room or the use of a nightlight can inhibit this release of melatonin and your child will fight going to sleep as a result.
 Having a nice calming dark room will promote sleep.

 Toddlers and their fluffing!

-Our Sleep Programs take all the guesswork out of your baby or toddler's day and guide you towards a pleasant bedtime at 7PM.
-If bedtime is a battle in your house, let us help you!
+Our Little Ones App takes all the guesswork out of your baby or toddler's day and guide you towards a more pleasant bedtime.
+If bedtime is a battle in your house, let us help you to get your evenings back!

 "I still remember the first time, a few days into the Program, when I put my baby to bed at 7pm and he just rolled over and went to sleep.
 I stood next to his cot for a full 15 minutes completely expecting him to wake up but he didn't!
 I went downstairs and had dinner with my husband then we had a glass of wine on the couch and watched TV.
 Together.
 I could have cried for joy!" - Emma from Australia